 Mobilizing global suburban governance research in the Toronto region

-Next Stop: Equity – Routes to Fairer Transit Access in the Grater Toronto and Hamilton Area is a landmark report released by CITY in February 2016, urging a call to action for transit equity, as the Province of Ontario continues to roll out a $50-billion investment in 1,200 km rapid transit across the GTHA.
+Next Stop: Equity – Routes to fairer transit access in the Greater Toronto and Hamilton Area is a landmark report released by CITY in February 2016, urging a call to action for transit equity, as the Province of Ontario continues to roll out a $50-billion investment in 1,200 km rapid transit across the GTHA.
 The report is a response to widening gaps between affordable housing and employment opportunities that have converged, in combination structural decades-long social inequities that have persisted and worsened in the urban periphery, to make transit service disparities especially severe in suburban areas.
 Overall, the historic lack of transit investment means many living in the “inner ring” or “905” suburbs of Toronto must either have access to a car or find a home somewhere else.

 Click here to read Next Stop: Equity (pdf)

-GTSWG coordinators Sean Hertel and Roger Keil, in collaboration with MES student Michael Collens, have just released a report on transit equity and justice in Toronto (March 2015).
-This report, based on research funded by Ontario's regional transportation agency Metrolinx, that can be downloaded in its entirety below, provides a survey of existing research and practice on transit equity and justice.
+GTSWG coordinators Sean Hertel and Roger Keil, in collaboration with MES student Michael Collens released Switching Tracks: Towards transit equity in the Greater Toronto and Hamilton Area in March 2015.
+This report, based on research funded by Ontario's regional transportation agency Metrolinx, provides a survey of existing research and practice on transit equity and justice.
 Using insights and examples from around the world, the report notes the importance of making equity concerns a priority in transit planning.
 It is meant to inspire debate on transit equity in the Greater Toronto and Hamilton Area more generally, and will be the basis of an expert workshop on the topic hosted by the GTSWG on Tuesday March 31, 2015, in Toronto.
-For more information, please contact Sean Hertel (email@example.com) or Roger Keil (firstname.lastname@example.org).
+For more information, please contact Sean Hertel (firstname.lastname@example.org) or Roger Keil (email@example.com).

 Click here to read a copy of Switching Tracks - Towards Transit Equity in the Greater Toronto and Hamilton Area.